Photo: Courtesy of Jen McLellan

 We were readmitted to the hospital a mere two days after being sent home.
 I was devastated.
 Those days back in the hospital were a blur as Braeden was treated for high jaundice levels.
 I started using a nipple shield during nursing sessions, we introduced formula to make sure his nutritional needs were met, and once we were released, we had twice weekly paediatrician visits to track his weight.
 Breastfeeding still felt like a tug-of-war between my baby and me, whereas the bottle flowed with ease.
 But I was determined to keep trying.

-5 tips for breastfeeding in public with complete confidence To make matters worse, between my big belly and huge boobs, I found it difficult to breastfeed without a nursing pillow, which made nursing in public easier said than done.
-With my pillow and nipple shields in tow, I did, occasionally, master the art of breastfeeding outside the comfort of my home—but it wasn’t as effortless or “natural”-feeling as social media leads you to believe.
+To make matters worse, between my big belly and huge boobs, I found it difficult to breastfeed without a nursing pillow, which made nursing in public easier said than done.
+With my pillow and nipple shields in tow, I did, occasionally, master the art of breastfeeding outside the comfort of my home—but it wasn’t as effortless or "natural"-feeling as social media leads you to believe.

 I know moms of all sizes can get plenty of side-eye while nursing, but being a big mom (and needing all my props!) made me feel far more visible.
 I don't know for certain if the stares I got were because I'm a big mom, or because I was breastfeeding—probably both.
 But I was so uncomfortable.
 If only people understood how hard I was fighting to make breastfeeding possible for my baby.